paradigmshift/mozartreina/_posts/2012-07-13-sldb-or-debugger.md

     CL-USER>
 </section>

-Enter the Inspector with `C-c I` and enter `*` when asked for the value to inspect (this tells the inspector to inspect the lastest value evaluated by the REPL).
+Enter the Inspector with `C-c I` and enter `*` when asked for the value to inspect (this tells the inspector to inspect the latest value evaluated by the REPL).
 You should be presented with the following output.

 <section class="shell">
     #<FOO {100426DEE3}>